-This page documents what makes the E520 interesting for retro experimentation, where it works well, and where it becomes challenging — particularly for Windows 98 and native DOS use.
+This page documents what makes the E520 interesting, where it works well, and where it becomes challenging, particularly for Windows 98 and native DOS use.

-Why the Dimension E520 is interesting (and difficult)
+Why the Dimension E520 is interesting (and sometimes challenging)

-The E520 sits right on the transition point where PC hardware starts to drift away from classic DOS and Windows 9x expectations:
+The E520 lives right on the boundary where retro-friendly PC hardware starts to fall apart.

-- A BIOS feature that can limit RAM to 256MB
+- A BIOS option that can limit RAM to 256MB

 - No native PS/2 or serial ports

-- Increasing sensitivity to memory timing, disk access, and PCIe quirks
+- Increasing sensitivity to memory timing and disk access

 Specifications vary by configuration, but most Dimension E520 systems share the following baseline: